 Just past Pretoria Bridge, visitors can wander down the recently revamped Main Street with designated bike lanes and larger sidewalks, take in Saint Paul University, one of the first academic institutions in the region, and spend a few hours delighting in the neighbourhood’s unique and well-loved shops.

 Those looking for a tasty and nutritious pre- or post-race meal can stop in at The Green Door, Ottawa’s oldest vegetarian restaurant.
-Then, pop next door to 3 Doors to check out some handmade jewellery, decorations, and accents, or wander a few doors down to Café Qui Pense, a cozy and community-oriented coffee shop that is connected to Singing Pebble Books, a new and used book shop that specializes in spiritual, nutrition, and fiction alongside greeting cards and gifts.
+Then, pop next door to 3 Trees to check out some handmade jewellery, decorations, and accents, or wander a few doors down to Café Qui Pense, a cozy and community-oriented coffee shop that is connected to Singing Pebble Books, a new and used book shop that specializes in spiritual, nutrition, and fiction alongside greeting cards and gifts.